cblavier/phx_component_helpers/README.md

 ## Presentation

 `PhxComponentHelpers` are helper functions meant to be used within Phoenix LiveView live_components to make your components more configurable and extensible from your templates.

-It provides following features:
+It provides the following features:

-  * set html attributes from component assigns
+ * set HTML attributes from component assigns
  * set data attributes from component assigns
  * set phx_* attributes from component assigns
  * encode attributes as JSON from an Elixir structure assign
  * validate mandatory attributes
-  * set and extend css classes from component assigns
+ * set and extend CSS classes from component assigns

 ## Example